-For our Music Made Us campaign, Kashi Chellen, who studies MA in Learning and Teaching in the Creative Industries, explores her musical journey.
-She tells us about growing up in Mauritius and Watford, using anything as an instrument, the importance of being DIY, and how she wants to see the industry change.
+For our Music Made Us campaign, Kashi Chellen, who studied MA in Learning and Teaching in the Creative Industries, explores her musical journey.
+She tells us about growing up in a Mauritian household in Watford, using anything as an instrument, the importance of being DIY, and how she wants to see the industry change.

 I grew up in a Mauritian household, which allowed me to be immersed in Sega music’s beauty.
 Sega has some origins in slavery and grew to evolve into a form of music used to protest the issues and injustice in society.
 Growing up with influences like Kaya (a musical and almost political icon in Mauritian culture) taught me that our voices can and will be heard, and that music is an incredible way of ensuring that.

 One of my favourite things about music in Mauritius is that literally, anything could be an instrument at a family get together.
 While I have a soft spot for traditional instruments like the Ravanne, I am an absolute master at the empty whiskey bottle!

 Alongside this, I grew up in central Watford, and so my musical tastes had such a dual nature.
 On the one hand, I loved Sega/Seggae and listened to artists like Alain Ramanisum and Cassiya.
 On the other hand, I absolutely loved Paramore and Slipknot, so you can imagine how drastic the shift was when I put my iPod on shuffle.